 - A Government Decision of 1995 held producers of batteries weighing 1kg or less responsible for collecting 90% of waste batteries by 1999 through approved waste plan(s).
-In mid-1995 the Battery Foundation (Stitching Batterijen, or Stibat) set up a collective system to take back waste batteries.
+In mid-1995 the Battery Foundation (Stitching Batterijen, or Stibat) set up a collective organisation to take back waste batteries.
 In 2008, a Batteries Regulation transposed Directive 2006/66/EC and obliged retailers to take back batteries, and producers to reach the 25% collection target in 2012. - In 2011, Stibat achieved a collection rate of 42%.
+Nominal POM and collection volumes have slightly declined since then and a collection rate of 43% was reached in 2013.
 Despite extensive communication, the collection rate has remained around that level for several years, which illustrates the challenge of reaching the 45% collection target.

 In 1988 the Dutch Government's Memorandum on the Prevention and Recycling of Waste set a target of separately collecting 100% of batteries by 2000.
-Industry explained in its 1992 Batteries Implementation Plan how it planned to achieve this target, using the existing local authority collection infrastructure, while the government maintained pressure by threatening a deposit system on batteries.
+Industry explained in its 1992 Batteries Implementation Plan how it planned to achieve this target, using the existing local authority collection infrastructure, while the government maintained pressure by threatening a deposit organisation on batteries.

 The Government's Batteries Recovery Decision of 1995 held manufacturers and importers of batteries weighing 1kg or less responsible for collecting 80% of waste batteries by 1996 and 90% by 1999 through approved waste plan(s).
-If these targets were not achieved, batteries would be subject to a mandatory deposit system.
+If these targets were not achieved, batteries would be subject to a mandatory deposit organisation.
 In 1995, the Government agreed to industry's implementation plan, to be put into effect through the Batteries Foundation (Stibat).
-Although the targets were not met, the deposit system was not activated and the 2003 Stibat approval called for a collection rate of 80% in 2008, now based on waste batteries 'available for collection'124.
+Although the targets were not met, the deposit organisation was not activated and the 2003 Stibat approval called for a collection rate of 80% in 2008, now based on waste batteries 'available for collection' 129.

 In 2008, a new Batteries Regulation and several Decisions transposed Directive 2006/66/EC.
 The Regulation required all retailers to take back batteries and held producers responsible for achieving the 25% collection target in 2012.
-In May 2009, battery system Stibat's waste plan under the new legislation was approved.
+In May 2009, battery organisation Stibat's waste plan under the new legislation was approved.

 - Producers to put in place a collection scheme, either individually or collectively, and be responsible for consumer awareness measures.
-In practice, they must comply through collective system Stibat and are free to show Stibat's fees on their invoices. - Producers may contract municipalities, who are not obligated to collect.
+In practice, they must comply through collective organisation Stibat and are free to show Stibat's fees on their invoices130. - Producers may contract municipalities, who are not obligated to collect. - Since 2009, retailers have had to take back batteries free of charge and may return them to wholesalers.
+There are no de minimis exemptions.

-&lt;sup>124 The sum of waste batteries collected and waste batteries disposed of in general household waste as arrived at by sampling.
-Waste batteries 'arising' were assumed to be under 50% of POM, suggesting over half of expired batteries were being hoarded by end-users.
+The sum of waste batteries collected and waste batteries disposed of in general household waste as arrived at by sampling.
+Waste batteries 'arising' were assumed to be under 50% of POM, suggesting over half of expired batteries were being hoarded by end- users.

-2002 2003 2004 2005 2006 2007 2008 Waste batteries arising (tonnes) 2,849 2,852 3,139 3,281 3,435 3,494 3,587 % of batteries POM 47% 40% 41% 41% 42% 42% 41% Courses Stibet Appuel Depart 2009
+2002 2003 2004 2005 2006 2007 2008 Waste batteries arising (tonnes) 2,849 2,852 3,139 3,281 3,435 3,494 3,587 % of batteries POM 47% 40% 41% 41% 42% 42% 41%